MB337/Google-search-engine-Discord-bot/README.md

 This Discord bot sends to you the best links for a specific answer.
 It checks if the answer of your question is on Stackoverflow, Github, Google, Wikipedia, Youtube or Reddit.

-The command for make an answer id **"q? how to do a Discord bot"**, the bot will add 6 reactions (one for each website) and will write a response based on the reaction clicked.
+The command for make an answer is **"q? how to do a Discord bot"**, the bot will add 6 reactions (one for each website) and will write a response based on the reaction clicked.

 Here's an example: